harshul27/Fantasy-Premier-League-Predictor-Model/README.md

 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`).
 4. Push to the branch (`git push origin feature/AmazingFeature`).
 5. Open a Pull Request.

-## License
-Distributed under the MIT License.
-See `LICENSE` file for more information.
-(Assuming MIT, a `LICENSE` file would need to be created if one doesn't exist).